nocejo/trev/README.md

 ## OPTIONS AT THE SCRIPT PROMPT

-After displaying a progress bar, marked tasks and the current task, the script prompts for an action.
-At this prompt you can issue this actions (entering them with \[RET\]):
+After clearing the console, displaying a progress bar, an upper, separating label, the set of currently marked tasks, a lower, separating label and the current task, the script prompts for an action.
+At this prompt the following actions can issued (entering them with \[RET\]):

-- \[RET\]
+- \[RET\] (void line)

-    \[RETURN\] or void line.
-No action.
-Proceeds to the next task.
+    No action: proceeds to the next task.

 - b